Malbec

 Hunting For Quality?

-Extended Aging: Good Malbec can handle cellar aging.
-Typically, the more time a wine spends in the cellar, the higher investment the winery is making into giving the wine ample time to develop before it hits the market.
-It’s not uncommon to see quality Malbec wines age for 15–24 months prior to release (regardless of whether it’s oaked or neutral oak/tank-aged).
+Extended Aging: Good versions can handle cellar aging.
+Typically, the more time a wine spends in the cellar, the more investment the winery makes into giving it ample time to develop before it hits the market.
+It’s not uncommon to see quality Malbec wines age for 15–24 months before release (regardless of whether it’s oaked or neutral oak/tank-aged).

 Tech Notes: Acidity (sourness) is usually between 5–7 g/L and pH ranges from 3.65–3.75 in the top-rated wines we found tech sheets on.
-Also, residual sugar is little to none (less than 1 g/L).
+Also, residual sugar is little to none (typically less than 1 g/L).

 Region Specific: The Uco Valley and Luján de Cuyo in Mendoza consistently produce top-rated Malbec wines.
 Outside of Argentina, look to Cahors, France and Walla Walla on the Oregon / Washington border.